TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-multi-tile-snapshots.md

 There's no point in repeating or summarizing what it says there.
 Go [read it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) and come back.

 My iteration needs to return both key and value.
-I also need to start the iteration by passing in the log index corresponding to the data I want to iterate over.
+I also need to start the iteration by passing in the index corresponding to the data I want to iterate over.
 I can't start the iteration using the `Symbol.iterator` entry point as that doesn't take any arguments.

 I'm going to copy what `Map` does.
 It has an `entries()` method which returns an iterator over key and value.
 I just need to add a `snapshotIndex` argument and return an iterator over `[row: number, column: number, value: CellData]`.